MBtech/white-paper/book-ratings.md

 19. Dodger (by Terry Pratchett): 7/10
 20. Born a crime (by Trevor Noah): 7/10
 21. The Long Earth (by Terry Pratchett and Stephen Baxter): 8/10
+22. The Long War (by Terry Pratchett and Stephen Baxter): 6.5/10
-22. Harry Potter Series (by J.K.
+23. Harry Potter Series (by J.K.
 Rowling): 7.5/10
-23. Lord of the Rings Series (by J.R.R Tolkien): 8/10
+24. Lord of the Rings Series (by J.R.R Tolkien): 8/10
-24. Poorly Made in China: An Insider's Account of the Tactics Behind China's Production Game (by Paul Midler): 7/10
+25. Poorly Made in China: An Insider's Account of the Tactics Behind China's Production Game (by Paul Midler): 7/10
-25. Surely You're Joking, Mr. Feynman (by Richard Feynman): 7/10
+26. Surely You're Joking, Mr. Feynman (by Richard Feynman): 7/10

 <div class="pagination">
   {% if site.owner.linkedin %}